The structure of the conjunctiva. Conjunctiva of the eyes. Innervation and blood supply

 Characteristics and structure

-In some nationalities, especially the Mongoloid type, the rudimentary formation is emphasized more sharply than in others, which gives the eyes more expressiveness.
+In some nationalities, especially the Mongoloid type, the rudimentary formation is more pronounced than in others, which gives the eyes greater expressiveness.

-According to the histological structure, there is a bulbar, palpebral conjunctiva and a mucous membrane of the fornix.
+By histological structure There are bulbar, palpebral conjunctiva and the mucous membrane of the fornix.
 The following layers of cells of the visual organ are distinguished:

-• Epithelial, including squamous epithelium with several layers, which contains various glands.
+• Epithelial, which includes squamous epithelium with several layers containing various glands.

 • Subepithelial.
-Consists of loose connective tissue, lymphocytes and a small number of glandular cells.
+Consists of loose connective tissue, lymphocytes and large number glandular cells.

 A lot of blood enters the conjunctiva through the arteries of the eyelids.
-In inflammatory reactions, transition colors from white to deep red can be observed.
-A similar phenomenon is associated with the expansion of a large number of vascular plexuses.
-Also, various diseases of the conjunctiva can lead to impaired sensory innervation.
-The patient may experience unpleasant symptoms such as frequent blinking.
+During inflammatory reactions, transitional colors from white to deep red can be observed.
+This phenomenon is associated with the expansion of a large number of blood vascular plexuses.
+Also various diseases conjunctiva can lead to disruption of sensory innervation.
+The patient may experience unpleasant symptoms, such as frequent blinking.

-Why does it develop and what symptoms are accompanied by the pathology?
+Why does it develop and what symptoms accompany the pathology?

 Due to its location on the surface of the eye, inflammatory processes often occur, one of which is conjunctivitis.

-The conjunctiva of the eyelids and sclera are often subject to various diseases, a fold can form on it, color change and other pathologies occur.
+The conjunctiva of the eyelids and sclera are often exposed various diseases, a fold may form on it, change color and other pathologies may occur.
 This is due to the fact that it is located at the very top of the mucous membrane of the eyeball.
 To a greater extent, the diseases are inflammatory in nature and are known in ophthalmology as conjunctivitis.
-The disease is of several types, while the tarsal conjunctiva and other parts of the eye structure are affected.
+The disease comes in several types, affecting the tarsal conjunctiva and other parts of the ocular structure.
 The following reasons can affect the disease:

-• contact with the mucous membrane of the eyeball of bacteria, viruses and other infections;
+• contact with the mucous membrane of the eyeball by bacteria, viruses and other infections;

 • mechanical damage;

-• an allergic reaction to eye drops, pollen or animal hair;
+• allergic reaction to eye drops, plant pollen or animal hair;

-• negative impact on the conjunctiva of household cosmetics, disinfectants, polluted air.
+• negative impact on the conjunctiva of household cosmetics, disinfectants, and polluted air.

-When the conjunctiva or cornea becomes inflamed, the patient is worried about pain in the eyes and other unpleasant symptoms, which can be stronger or weaker, depending on the form and type of ailment.
-It is possible to recognize the disease by the following signs:
+When the conjunctiva or cornea becomes inflamed, the patient experiences pain in the eyes and other unpleasant symptoms, which may appear stronger or weaker, depending on the form and type of the disease.
+The disease can be recognized by the following signs:

 • dilated conjunctival vessels, as a result of which the mucous membrane of the eyeball turns red;